This section provides you with guidance to conduct Post Tender Clarifications and Negotiation where appropriate.

 Tender, or bid clarifications, may be required during the evaluation of tenders.
 This may be the case where aspects of the bid:

-In seeking clarification, all communications with tenderers must be properly recorded so that an audit trail is maintained.
+In seeking clarification, all communications with bidders must be properly recorded so that an audit trail is maintained.
 If PCS-Tender is being utilised, this can be recorded on the system in the messaging area.

-are not making fraudulent claims, and
+• Are not making fraudulent claims;

-have delivered similar types of work, if they have claimed to do so.
+• Have delivered similar types of work, if they have claimed to do so.

 In doing so the following points should be considered: